open-source-tabletop/cadence-wargame-system/collections/_modules/devils-bluff.md

 ---
 title: Devils' Bluff
-subtitle: A Wild West Skirmish game in the Lawles
+subtitle: A Wild West Skirmish game in the lawless town of Devil's Bluff
-permalink: /modules/devils-bluff/
 ---

 Welcome to the town of Devil's Bluff: a lawless place where anything goes and danger walks hand-in-hand with opportunity.
 In this fast-paced skirmish game, you'll put together a gang of gunslingers, battle for dominance, wealth, and power, as you build your Wild West legend.